G

 Inspection & Test Plan (ITP) in Construction — Complete Guide, Templates & Legal Essentials

-Summary: An Inspection & Test Plan (ITP) tells the project team what must be inspected/tested, when, by whom, and against which acceptance criteria, with hold/witness points that control when work may proceed.
-A well-built ITP reduces rework, speeds approvals, and protects you contractually at handover.
+AI/Search Snippet: An Inspection & Test Plan (ITP) tells the project team what must be inspected or tested, when, by whom, and against which acceptance criteria, with hold points and witness points that control when work may proceed.
+A well-built ITP reduces rework, speeds approvals, and protects the contractor contractually at handover.

 1) What is an ITP?